Therapy

 Have your child do exercises

 Put their back/butt against the wall and do heel taps.
-(Helps activate the quad and work the hip flexor, as well as learning to keep weight back)Leg rotations
+(Helps activate the quad and work the hip flexor, as well as learning to keep the weight back)Leg rotations

-A few times a day rotate the legs clockwise, counterclockwise and up and down (helps keep a range of motion)Stay active with them (go on walks)
+A few times a day, rotate the legs clockwise, counterclockwise, and up and down (helps keep a range of motion)Stay active with them (go on walks)

-If AFOs and night splints are removed too early, a child may lose the range they gained while wearing the casts as well as the time in the AFOs and night splints.
-A child may also begin walking on their toes again.
+If AFOs and night splints are removed too early, a child may lose the range they gained while wearing the casts, as well as the progress made while wearing the AFOs and night splints.
+A child may also begin walking on their toes again.This is the equivalent of someone who needs to wear a retainer after getting their braces off.

 -